 If you have arrived from abroad and will spend at least 4 out of the next 6 months in the Netherlands, you must register with the personal records Database (BRP) within 5 days after arrival.

 All foreigners who need to be registered, including children, must go to the desk in person.
-If you would like to avoid al long waiting time, make an appointment now.
-Please fill out this registrationform (pdf 591 kB), print it and bring it with you.

 - A valid passport or identity card.

 - Digitally filled out and printed registration form (pdf 591 kB).

 - If relevant a valid residence permit or proof you have applied for one (sticker or letter IND).

 - A rental agreement or deed of conveyance or written lodgings agreement (pdf 176 kB) with a copy of the proof of identity of the owner/main occupant of the house.